When technology collapses- a personal story.

 This article, MCI or CRS, why the diagnosis of a decline of memory matters. is based on a new law relating to cognitive evaluation of Medicare patients.
 It is an unknown aspect of the ACA. that impacts the culture of aging in this country.

-This is a story of how the renovation of a McDonalds is affecting a three decade old informal social group.
+This is a story of how the renovation of a McDonalds is affecting a three decade old informal after tennis social group--and a whole slew of toddlers.

-After much consideration, conversation and writing about same sex marriage, this article describes why group dynamics has obviated a more meaningful exploration of this issue.
-This article references Marriage Equality among Primates. which is a criticism of the tendentious nature and distortions of a recent N.Y.
+This article, Marriage Equality among Primates. is a criticism of the tendentious nature and distortions of a recent N.Y.
 Times OpEd.
-It includes reaction from the author.
+It includes response from the author.

 How Concierge Practice defeats The Promise of Medicare